Bendik Bye

-Bendik Bye (born 9 March 1990) is a Norwegian football player currently playing as a striker for 1. divisjon club Ranheim.
+Bendik Bye (born 9 March 1990) is a Norwegian football player currently playing as a striker for 3. divisjon club Nardo.

 After impressive performances for Steinkjer, Bye signed a contract with Ranheim in 2011.
 After four seasons with Ranheim, Bye went to Levanger in 2015.

 After just two seasons with Levanger, Bye signed a contract with Eliteserien side Sogndal on 3 November 2016.
 He made his debut in the season opener in April 2017.